eagle-ai/eagle-ai.github.io/ecosystem.md

 ### Core

-The core of Apache Eagle (incubating, called Eagle in the follwing) is the highly scalable real-time alert engine, including coordinator, metadata service, and policy processing topology, so on.
+The core of Apache Eagle (incubating, called Eagle in the following) is the highly scalable real-time alert engine, including coordinator, metadata service, and policy processing topology, so on.
 Around Eagle alert engine, community can integrate more data sources and also can write applications to listen to alerts and respond.

 ### Extension
 Eagle exposes a few places where community can extend Eagle existing capabilities.